Attempting to define the landscape of consciousness is like separating the colors of a rainbow. There are a multitude of shades. ― Guru Tua

 Defining these terms is a good first step.
 However, this is more difficult than you would think.
 That’s because like a rainbow, consciousness is a kaleidoscope of colors.
 The colors of our perception overlap and sometimes run together.
-However, most people live their entire lives in just three of the primary colors we call waking, sleeping, and dreaming.
+Yet, most people live their entire lives in the three basic states.
+These are waking, sleeping, and dreaming.
 So, they miss a huge range of other possibilities.

-The goal of this is to help you better understand the different possibilities of this rainbow of consciousness.
+We can expand the range of awareness if we choose to do so.
+Many people don’t realize they have this option.
+So, they live out their lives within a narrow bandwidth of perception.
+The goal of this article is to help you better understand the different possibilities of this rainbow of consciousness.
 We hope it stimulates your curiosity to find out more about the other colors.

 Ordinary and Non-Ordinary Reality

 First, we have two big buckets of perception, ordinary and non-ordinary reality.
 There are many philosophies and ways to define and describe these two concepts.
 We’ll try to simplify the definitions.

 - Ordinary reality is the things appear to exist in the corporeal body, where time and space “appear” to exist.

 - Non-ordinary reality is what we experience outside of the corporeal.
 This includes our thoughts, day-dreaming, and dreams while you sleep.
 All of this takes place outside of the realm of normal time and space.
 Think about it.
 For now, we won’t open the Pandora’s Box of concerning whether time and space are “real” or an illusion of the mind.

 Next, we have three basic partitions of consciousness, waking, dreaming, and sleeping.
 The normal waking state of consciousness is the primary platform of perception.
 The default setting is ‘ordinary reality’.